 Creston Mapes grew up in northeast Ohio, where he has fond memories of living with his family of five in the upstairs’ portion of his dad’s early American furniture store - The Weathervane Shop.
 Creston was not a good student, but the one natural talent he possessed was writing.

 He set type by hand and cranked out his own neighborhood newspaper as a kid, then went on to graduate with a degree in journalism from Bowling Green State University.
 Creston was a newspaper reporter and photographer in Ohio and Florida, then moved to Atlanta, Georgia, for a job as a creative copywriter for a printing firm/ad agency.

-Along the way, Creston has written seven contemporary thrillers, achieved Amazon Bestseller status, and had one of his novels (Nobody) optioned as a major motion picture.
-His hope is to continue writing fiction into the sunset.
+Along the way, Creston has written 12 contemporary thrillers, achieved Amazon Bestseller status, and had one of his novels (Nobody) optioned as a major motion picture.

-Creston married his fourth grade sweetheart, Patty, and they have four amazing kids who range from about 20 to 30 years old.
+Creston married his fourth grade sweetheart, Patty, and they have four amazing kids who range from about 22 to 32 years old.
 Creston loves his part-time job as an usher at local venues were he gets to see all the latest-greatest concerts and sporting events.
-He loves reading, fishing, time with his family, and dates with his wife.
+He loves reading, fishing, thrifting, time with his family, and dates with his wife.